-I welcomed a long shower when we returned from the restaurant, and the private time to think over his offer.
+I welcomed the long shower and the private time to think over his offer.
 The hot water helped to clear my head and I could think more clearly, but as I buried my face in a towel his distinctive smell engulfed me and I yearned for the past.
 I allowed myself two minutes to bask in our former glory as a couple and then I dressed and ran a comb through my damp hair.
-On reentering his room I found that he had left my favorite pair of his pajama pants out for me to change into.
+On entering his room I found that he had left my favorite pair of his pajama pants out for me to change into.
 Just as my jeans pooled around my ankles he opened the door and the surprised look on his face was almost comical, he blushed immediately and I slowly stepped out of my jeans and into the pajama pants saying,

 "What?
 It's not like I don't have anything you haven't already seen before."He nodded at the floor and placed a glass of water and two aspirin on the bedside table.
 After swallowing the aspirin I asked politely for a spare pillow and a light blanket.
 His mingled look of confusion and embarrassment was met by my raised eyebrows and seemingly innocent expression,

 "You don't have to sleep on the couch, you know, you can sleep in here with me . . ." he said this quietly to his nightstand instead of to my face.
 I shrugged, pretending that it was no big deal, but as he reached over to turn off the lights I saw him pause and quickly collect himself.
 I slowly climbed in and snuggled down in the blankets facing a mountain of indecision about what would happen next.